 Differential rates were first introduced in 2008-09 following a revaluation to maintain the distribution of the rate burden between the classes of residential, commercial and industrial property.
-The relativities between the differentials were adjusted again in 2011-12 following a further revaluation.
+The relativities between the differentials were adjusted again in 2011-12 following a further revaluation and maintained up to and including 2013-14.